suvayu/moult/README.rst

 - The script then creates a globbing pattern for each package that matches the package versions that are not in use by an environment.

+- It also creates a pattern that matches all *orphaned packages*, where none of the versions of a package are included in an environment.

 - These patterns are then used to delete the orphaned packages (*like dead skin from a real :snake:*).